rec/rec/resume.md

 universal reporting and computation framework I had proposed and designed.
 It was still in common use years later.

-As a reward for this slog, I was privileged to work on GWS, the front end that generated all Google results pages, for i18n, l10n and translations, and the GWS live experiment framework.
+As a reward for this slog, I was privileged to work on GWS, the front end program, written in C++ that generated all Google results pages, for i18n, l10n and translations, and the GWS live experiment framework.

 And I interviewed hundreds of engineers, traveling twice to Korea and once to Hungary for this.